The BA in Urban Studies

 - the role of the city in the national and global economy

-Students may also earn a Bachelor of Science in Urban Design.
-Please contact the chair, Jurgen von Mahs, for further details.
+Students can also earn a Bachelor of Science in Urban Design.
+Please contact the chair, Laura Y. Liu, for details.